keboola/connection-docs/extractors/storage/ftp/index.md

 * TOC
 {:toc}

-The FTP extractor can extract a single, or multiple CSV files from the FTP, FTPS or SFTP servers.
+The FTP extractor loads a single, or multiple CSV files from FTP, FTPS and SFTP servers, and stores them in Keboola Connection Storage.

 ## Create New Configuration
 Find the FTP extractor in the list of extractors and create a new configuration.